Alternative treatments for back pain; over 80 studies and Consumer Reports suggest you see a chiropractor first.

-Mainstream medicine has poor record of treatment and management for lower back pain, leading to the steady growth of alternative health care providers.
+Mainstream medicine has a poor record of treatment and management for lower back pain, leading to the steady growth of alternative health care providers.
 Consumer Reports and Men’s health have endorsed alternative approaches such as chiropractic for their effectiveness and safety with back pain, yet most medical providers do not regularly refer to these types of providers.

 The medical approach for back pain has caused many people to suffer from chronic back problems, failed surgeries as well as opioid addictions that were avoidable.
-The idea of managing back pain without a firm understanding of what is being treated is part of the problem with the medical reductionist approach to the mechanical problems such as lower back pain.
+The idea of managing back pain without a firm understanding of what is being treated is part of the problem with the medical reductionist approach to mechanical problems such as lower back pain.
 A reductionist approach looks at the body as a series of parts, rather than the holistic view of seeing the body as systems that are integrated.

 Recent information regarding back pain in females also draws a strong link to C-section scars as a leading cause.
 Hernia scars are also implicated as well as other types of abdominal scars from previous surgeries.
 A practitioner trained in myofascial release can make a huge difference in how these people feel and function.
-There is growing evidence that suggest early intervention with an abdominal scar can help someone avoid future back pain caused by active scars (scars that are symptomatic).
+There is growing evidence that suggests early intervention with an abdominal scar can help someone avoid future back pain caused by active scars (scars that are symptomatic).

 You can check out the article below.